svigerske/trac-to-github/migration-from-trac-to-Git**b.md

   - the Write access allows members of the team to push commits to branches of PRs ([unless the PR owner has disabled this for this PR](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/allowing-changes-to-a-pull-request-branch-created-from-a-fork))

-Set https://github.com/sagemath/sagetrac-mirror to Archived (read only) and keep forever.

-- Question: how are permissions for existing branches handled so that people can still update the migrated PR?
-As an idea, maybe we can create the PR based on the branch in the sagetrac-mirror (and remove the branch protection rule there)

 # Conversion of Trac tickets and the Trac wiki to GitHub

 Conversion script: https://github.com/sagemath/trac-to-github